central-banking-monetary-policy

 The tools of monetary policy are: The discount rate, charged by the central bank to banks; Open market operations, buying and selling securities; and Reserve requirements, which banks are required to set aside.

-Open market operations involve buying and selling government securities to influence the bank’s reserve level.
-Open market operations were formerly the Fed’s primary monetary policy instrument.
+Open market operations involve the buying and selling of government securities to influence the level of reserves in the banking system.
+By purchasing securities, the Fed adds liquidity to the banking system, encouraging lending and spending.
+Conversely, selling securities reduces liquidity.
+Historically, OMOs were the Fed’s primary monetary policy instrument.

-Reserve requirements refer to the percentage of deposits banks hold in reserve and cannot lend out.
-By changing these requirements, the Fed can influence the number of credit banks extending to borrowers.
+Reserve requirements refer to the percentage of deposits that banks are required to hold in reserve and cannot lend out.
+By altering reserve requirements, the Fed can directly impact the amount of credit that banks extend to borrowers, thereby influencing the money supply.

-However, when faced with a severe financial crisis, such as 2007-2008, the Fed can also turn to non-traditional tools such as asset purchases and lending facilities.
-In response to the COVID-19 pandemic, the Fed has once again employed its full range of tools, both traditional and non-traditional.
-These tools are designed to ensure that credit continues to flow to households and businesses during this difficult time.
+In response to the COVID-19 pandemic, the Fed once again employed a full range of both traditional and non-traditional tools to ensure that credit continued to flow to households and businesses during this challenging period.

 Types of Monetary Policy